-The term 'Financing Terms' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Financing Terms' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 There are two different financing terms available for businesses.
 These are short term financing and long term financing.
 In today’s economic environment following the financial collapse and Great Recession, many businesses require both types.
 The two types of financing involve more differences than only the time frames.

 Short term financing is commonly utilized for the daily business operations’ funding and needs.
 This is also known as working capital.
 The financing terms for these short term facilities commonly require the short term loans to be paid back in a year or less.

 Long term financing is more often utilized for the upkeep or purchase of fixed asset types.
 This might include a building or machinery that a firm owns.
 The financing terms for long term loans are for periods of time that are greater than a year.

 Among the short term financing means are bank loans, bank overdrafts, trade credit, and leasing.
 For individuals, bank overdrafts prove to be the most common means of short term finance, since their finance terms permit an individual to draw out a greater amount of money that the person has in the bank, up to a predetermined amount.